amro-kamal/SimSiam-Implementation/README.md

 The backbone encoder is resnet18.
 I used the cifar10 variant of resnet18 from this [repo](https://github.com/huyvnphan/PyTorch_CIFAR10/blob/master/cifar10_models/resnet.py) which gives an extremely better results for cifar10 than torchvision resnet18 model.

 For the Knn clasifier I used [this code](https://github.com/IgorSusmelj/barlowtwins/blob/main/utils.py).
-The features dimension is 1024.
+The features dimension is 1024 (The paper used features dimension of 2048 ).
 The hidden dimension of the prediction MLP is 512.
-The output dimension on the backbone model is 512.
+The output dimension of the backbone model (resnet18 average pooling layer) is 512.

 **Requirements:**